nomis/logitech-z906/protocol.rst

    > 08 or 09
    > 39

-The console user interface will only report this muted status correctly (by flashing the volume) if the amplifier has previously sent its own unmute status while the console has entered the mute state itself at least once since the last power on.
+The console has its own independent "muted volume" and will use this to report the mute status and when the button is pressed to unmute.
+At every power on this "muted volume" is reset to 0.

 Unmute
 ~~~~~~